aosingh/sqlite_rx/README.md

 as `auth_config` parameter.
 It is recommended you **do not** override the `SQLITE_PRAGMA` action as the database starts in `pragma journal_mode=wal` mode

+## Secure Client and Server Setup

+Please read the [link](https://github.com/aosingh/sqlite_rx/wiki/Secure-Client-Server-Setup) for a detailed explanation on how to setup a secure client/server communication.